mikyoch/satoshi-coin-flip/scripts/README.md

 This folder contains scripts that utilize the SuiClient CLI and Linux Bash commands to initialize the project configuration and deploy the satoshi_coin_flip module.

-**Note:** Running the scripts directly from this folder is not required as they are automatically invoked when the API or UI run.
+**Note:** Running the scripts directly from this folder is not required as they are automatically invoked when you run the API or UI.

 ## Disclaimer